block42-blockchain-company/thornode-telegram-bot/README.md

 Set the `--env NETWORK_TYPE` flag to the network you want to monitor (`TESTNET` or `CHAOSNET` while the former is the default).

-Set the `--env BINANCE_NODE_IP` flag to an IP of a running Binance Node, or to `localhost` if Telegram Bot and Binance Node run on the same machine.
+Set the `--env BINANCE_NODE_IPS` flag to a comma separated list of IPs of running Binance Nodes, or to `localhost` if Telegram Bot and Binance Node run on the same machine.
-Leave this empty i.e. `--env BINANCE_NODE_IP=` or remove it to not do any Binance monitoring.
+Leave this empty i.e. `--env BINANCE_NODE_IPS=` or remove it to not do any Binance monitoring.

 The `-v` argument passes the dockersocket to the container so that we can restart docker containers from inside the Telegram Bot.